OpenChain-Project/OpenChain-JWG/CaseStudy/BusinessFlow/Report-of-business-workflow-and-roles.md

-# Report of the studies on business workflow and roles for software development
+# Report of Studies into Business Workflow and Defined Roles for Software Development

-### by the OpenChain Japan work group
+### An Outcome of the OpenChain Japan Work Group

-## 1. Background of the work
+## 1. Background

-For an organization, to understand its business workflow for software development is critical to improve OSS compliance process.
-In this context, “business workflow” means how software and license information is received from a supplier, transferred and processed from section to section inside an organization, and finally released to a recipient.
-Inside an organization, several functional blocks(teams) may cooperate each other to achieve OSS compliance.
+Business workflows for software development are critical for organizations seeking to improve open source compliance processes.
+In this context "business workflow" means how software and relevant license information is received from a supplier, how it is transferred and processed internally, and finally how it is released to customers.
+Inside an organization several team (functional blocks) may cooperate with each other to achieve overall open source compliance.

-The new proposal for the training part of the OpenChain specification requires an organization to define the roles for OSS compliance process.
+This document contains a proposal for an expansion of the training requirement of the OpenChain Specification with respect to a requirement to define roles for the open source compliance process.

-Therefore, it is important to share examples of how the roles could be structured in an organization.
-The OpenChain Japan work group would like to contribute by providing examples of the roles in business workflow.
+To contribute to this discussion the OpenChain Japan Work Group has prepared examples of roles in business workflows.
+These examples are intended to help frame the discussion and to acknowledge that multiple roles exist in multiple business workflows across different companies and markets.

-The outcome of the studies has been disclosed at the OpenChain GitHub site and wiki.
+The outcome of these studies are being disclosed on the OpenChain GitHub site and OpenChain Japan Work wiki.

 ## 2. Approach taken by the Japan work group